OpenLMLab/LEval/README.md

 We hope L-Eval could help researchers and developers track the progress of long-context language models (LCLMs) and understand the strengths/shortcomings of different methods.

+*note: The data and code in this repository are not the most up-to-date; We are actively working on open-source.*

 📜 [Why we build L-Eval and the details of these tasks](#why)

 🔍 [View the results](https://github.com/OpenLMLab/LEval/tree/main/Leaderboard)